All Products

 Disable an IDC probe

-If you no longer need a probe server, you can disable or delete it on the Multi-cloud Configuration Management > IDC Probe page.
+To stop scanning a data center, disable or delete the probe on the Multi-cloud Configuration Management > IDC Probe page.

-Once the IDC probe is disabled, Security Center will stop scanning the servers in that data center.
-If a new server is added, its information will not be synchronized with Security Center.
+Once disabled, Security Center stops scanning servers in that data center.
+New servers added to the data center are not synchronized with Security Center.

 Add a server to the whitelist

-If you want to prevent the IDC probe from scanning a specific server, follow these steps to add it to the whitelist:
+If you want to prevent the IDC probe from scanning a specific server:

 2. In the left-side navigation pane, choose Assets > Host.

-• In the scan list on the IDC Probe Finding tab, click Add to Whitelist in the Actions column for the server you want to whitelist.
+4. In the scan list, find the server and click Add to Whitelist in the Actions column.